carlsmith/coffeeshop/docs/book/builtins.md

 - `editor` The chit editor's ACE instance.
     - `editor.set` Set the current chit to storage.
     - `editor.run` Run the highlighted code or all the code.
+    - `editor.print` Print the highlighted code or all the code.

 ## Builtin Libraries